FOREX-Dollar at 3-mth lows on yen, euro under pressure

 of $1.3042.

-National Bank as the euro traded near to the 1.20 franc floor in
+as the euro traded near to the 1.20 franc floor in euro/Swiss.

 1.2025 struck overnight, its lowest since the SNB set the floor